dastan92/computer-use-agents/README.md

 ## How It Works

+### Basic Flow
 1. **Observe**: Agent takes a screenshot of the current screen
 2. **Analyze**: GPT-5 mini vision model analyzes the screenshot
 3. **Decide**: Based on the analysis (and optional goal), determine next action
 4. **Act**: Execute the action using keyboard/mouse control
 5. **Capture**: Take another screenshot after the action
 6. **Repeat**: Continue the cycle

+### Smart Click Feature (NEW!)

+The smart click feature solves the "how does the agent know where to click?" problem:

+**First Time Clicking an Element:**
+1. You say: `agent.smart_click("login button")`
+2. Agent takes a screenshot
+3. GPT-5 mini analyzes and estimates location (e.g., "top-right, ~85% from left, ~10% from top")
+4. Agent crops that region and saves it as `login_button_TIMESTAMP.png` in `elements/`
+5. Agent clicks the estimated location
+6. Template is cached for future use

+**Next Time (Much Faster!):**
+1. You say: `agent.smart_click("login button")`
+2. Agent uses PyAutoGUI's image recognition to find the saved template on screen
+3. Clicks instantly - no AI call needed!

+**Benefits:**
+- ✅ Natural language element descriptions
+- ✅ No need to manually specify coordinates
+- ✅ Elements are cached and reused
+- ✅ Works even if window positions change slightly
+- ✅ Much faster on subsequent clicks

 ## Screenshots